apache/mynewt-site/docs/os/tutorials/air_quality_sensor.md

 You'll need to add the `@apache-mynewt-core/` path to all the package dependencies, since the app no longer resides within the apache-mynewt-core repository.

-The Arduino Primo board has a limited amount of memory, so you must also switch your libc to be baselibc, instead of the standard one.

 ```no-highlight
 [user@IsMyLaptop:~/src/air_quality]$ cat apps/air_quality/pkg.yml